Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Pain, numbness, or tingling in the hands or feet

 Some side effects may not go away after treatment.
 For example, some medicines may damage the heart or other organs, or may affect your fertility.
 Doctors try to limit this damage by watching the doses of chemotherapy carefully.
-Some medicines may raise your risk of growing other types of cancer later on.
+Some medicines may raise your risk of having other types of cancer later on.
 These risks need to be weighed against the benefits these medicines provide in treating your ALL.

 Working with your healthcare provider